promesoft/KicadJE_ADSR_Mega32/README.md

 ### Errata - VCO3
 1 - ALL pots are reversed
 ### Errata - ADSR Mega32
-1 - ADC not working due to GND conn to Aref
+1 - ADC not working due to GND conn to Aref - fix by bending leg so it does not get soldered

 ## Issues and Notes
 ### VCO 3